 “Design for change” is a mantra that we have often heard as architects and developers; but, what does it mean?
 When a team assumes that it must design for everything to change, it quickly finds itself in a death spiral of over-engineering that is based on speculative requirements, instead of actual ones.
 In reality, design for change requires managing dependencies carefully by ordering and isolating cohesive areas of the system from each other.
 For the architect, designing for change implies selecting an architecture or design that complements this ordering and isolation.

-Layered architectures are typically employed to achieve the kind of ordering and isolation that is described here, but they violate the Dependency Inversion Principle and, thus, enable—if not encourage—the kind of accidental coupling that works against the original purpose.
+Layered architectures are typically employed to achieve the kind of ordering and isolation that is described here, but they often violate the Dependency Inversion Principle and, thus, enable—if not encourage—the kind of accidental coupling that works against the original purpose.
 As an alternative, consider the “Onion Architecture” approach12.
 Originally described by Jeffrey Palermo, the “Onion Architecture” approach focuses on isolating layers through interfaces; leveraging inversion of control to minimize coupling; and, more importantly, making the domain model the star of the show.

 For domain-driven design and emergent architecture to be truly effective partners, the domain model should be both core to the application and isolated as much as possible from all concerns that are not relevant to the business domain.
 In practical terms, this means that orthogonal concerns such as logging, security, and data access should be implemented elsewhere—leaving the domain free to do what it does best: express the fundamental value of a business application through clean models that are accessible to developers and domain experts alike.